Transverse tori in Engel manifolds: The range and applications of the formal invariants

 \begin{proof}[Proof of Theorem~\ref{nonhom}] We are given a circle bundle over a 3-manifold $N$, lying in a plane bundle $\xi^*$ with $e(\xi^*)$ even.
 Then $\xi^*\oplus\R$ is trivial, so we can identify it with $TN$.
 The above theorem immediately applies to many choices of $\Sigma$.
 If $\Sigma$ is unknotted in an $\R^3\subset N$, then it bounds a solid torus $N_0\subset\R^3$ and $e(\xi^*)|N_0=0$ trivially.
 We can choose $\L^*$ to extend over the trivial bundle $\xi^*|\R^3$.
 Then all of $\R^3$ lifts by $\L$, so $\hat\Sigma$ is unknotted in $\pr(N,\xi)$.
 (The other choices of $\L^*$ realize all homotopy classes of lifts of $N_0$ by families as above, and we can just as easily lift solid tori following nontrivial loops in $N$.) \end{proof}

-\begin{Remark} By Example~\ref{PV}(d) for $\Delta_T=0$ and its same method in general, we conclude that an unknotted torus in an Engel manifold as constructed above is isotopic to transverse tori realizing $(\Delta_T,\Delta_\nu)$ by all linearly dependent pairs with sum reducing mod 2 to $\ds$.
-This doesn't seem to extend to arbitrary Engel manifolds as in Example~\ref{PV}(d), since at minimum, we are using a large $w$-interval in the prolongation of an overtwisted contact structure on $\R^3$. \end{Remark}
+\begin{Remark} By Proposition~\ref{unknottedTori} for $\Delta_T=0$ and its same method in general, we conclude that an unknotted torus in an Engel manifold as constructed above is isotopic to transverse tori realizing $(\Delta_T,\Delta_\nu)$ by all linearly dependent pairs with sum reducing mod 2 to $\ds$.
+This doesn't seem to extend to arbitrary Engel manifolds as in Proposition~\ref{unknottedTori}, since at minimum, we are using a large $w$-interval in the prolongation of an overtwisted contact structure on $\R^3$. \end{Remark}

 We again finish with explicit computations: